• Skip to main content

 example working capital changes

-We will record the increase in working capital Rs.4880/- under the application of funds.
+We will record the increase in working capital of Rs.4880/- under the application of funds.

 Solution fund flow statements